-An interesting point was noted in that when the stomach muscles squeezed the second part of the stomach sending a large amount of part, some of the food got squeezed back into the first part again.
+An interesting point was noted in that when the stomach muscles squeezed the second part of the stomach sending a large amount of the food downward into the third part, some of the food got squeezed back into the first part again.

-When the stomach was high up in the abdomen some of the food was actually squeezed into the small in-When riding a coastal steamer to- nolds says: "This accounts for the sewed in place as at E. digestive trouble caused by takto adapt itself to the bulk, responded by forcing the food out of the stomach before it was sufficiently This means that food should be eaten slowly, to give the stomach the increase in weight when they eat more food?
+When the stomach was high up in the abdomen some of the food was actually squeezed into the small innolds says: "This accounts for the sewed in place as at E. day, you are comparatively safe digestive trouble caused by takfrom becoming the victim of these ing meals hurriedly; the muscular coat of the stomach, having no time to adapt itself to the bulk, respondtive, of traveling in a floating patrol ed by forcing the food out of the stomach before it was sufficiently dations and the bridge are protected | mixed with stomach digestive juice.
+This means that food should be eat-Many thrilling tales are told of en slowly, to give the stomach the these menaces to coastal shipping, proper amount of time to handle or